robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 ## Trouble shooting
 The only trouble observed so far was clients not releasing the connections.
-You may tell by the value of `uftp.client_list` which should be empty if not client is connected.
+You may tell by the value of `uftp.client_list` which should be empty if no client is connected.
 In that case you may restart the server with uftpd.restart().
 If `uftd.client_busy` is `True` when no client is connected, then restart the server with with `uftpd.restart()`.
 If you want to see what happens at the server, you may set verbose to 2.